matt-filion/s3-db/README.md

 # Getting Started

 1\.
+Install the AWS SDK.
+By default it is setup as a dev dependency so that for Lambda deployments, where it is natively available, you dont have the extra bloat on your deployment which slows down your container startup time.

+    npm install aws-sdk

+2\.
 Add the dependency.

 	npm install s3-db

-2\.
+3\.
 Set the configuration

 	const s3dbConfiguration = {
 	  appname: 'app',